edwardrousseau/ChristmasTreePCBTiny10/README.md

 * Arduino IDE version 1.8.3 (The attine10 core is not working on higher versions)
 * [ATtiny10Core](https://github.com/technoblogy/attiny10core)
-* USBASP programmer(Need recent firmware, will probably require an update if bought from ebay)
+* USBASP programmer(Need recent firmware, will probably require an update if bought from eBay)

 See [here](http://www.technoblogy.com/show?1YQY) to learn how to install the required software and program the MCU.